What is AMD?

 Age-related macular degeneration, AMD, is a common eye condition and a leading cause of vision loss among people age 50 and older.
 It causes damage to the macula, a small spot near the center of the retina and the part of the eye needed for sharp, central vision, which lets us see objects that are straight ahead.*

 Wet AMD is a form of “late stage” AMD, and is also called neovascular AMD.
 In wet AMD, abnormal blood vessels grow underneath the retina.
 These vessels can leak fluid and blood, which may lead to swelling and damage of the macula, causing vision loss.*

 What is VEGF?

 With wet AMD, abnormally high levels of vascular endothelial growth factor (VEGF) are secreted in the eyes.
 VEGF is a protein that promotes the growth of new abnormal blood vessels.
 Anti-VEGF injection therapy blocks this growth.*

-Although not currently FDA-approved for use in treating wet AMD, off-label use of repackaged intravenous (IV) bevacizumab is believed to account for approximately 50% of all wet AMD prescriptions in the United States.
+Although not currently FDA-approved for use in treating wet AMD, unapproved repackaged intravenous (IV) bevacizumab from compounding pharmacies is believed to account for approximately 50% of all wet AMD prescriptions in the United States.